craighckby-stack/PKM/README.md

+Non working theorodical please don't try make it work haha.

+it is purley how I solved AI Infinite Loops using a GCC Compiler Gate and a Post-Mortem Ledger.

-# 🧟 PKM — Panic Key Mechanism
+"# 🧟 PKM — Panic Key Mechanism

 **Duress Self-Destruct Protocol — Flash-Layer Implementation**